psshri/KodeKloudCKSchallenges/CHALLENGE 1/solution.md

 * Add volume info (spec.template.spec.volumes) and mount it (spec.template.spec.containers.volumeMounts)
 * Also add container port (spec.template.spec.containers.ports.containerPort)

+You can also refer to *alpha-xyz.yaml* file present inside this folder in this repo.

 ```bash
 root@controlplane$ vim alpha-xyz.yaml
 ```